Africa: Central, Eastern, and Southern Africa

-Ninth to eighteenth centuries
+9th to 18th centuries

-Pre-colonial Africa possessed perhaps as many as 10,000 different states and polities characterized by many different sorts of political organization and rule.
-These included small family groups of hunter-gatherers such as the San people of southern Africa; larger, more structured groups such as the family clan groupings of the Bantu-speaking peoples of central, southern, and eastern Africa; heavily structured clan groups in the Horn of Africa; the large Sahelian kingdoms; and autonomous city-states and kingdoms such as those of the Akan; Edo, Yoruba, and Igbo people in West Africa; and the Swahili coastal trading towns of Southeast Africa.
+Pre-colonial Africa possessed as many as 10,000 different states and polities.
+These included small family groups of hunter-gatherers such as the San people of southern Africa; larger, more structured groups such as the family clan groupings of the Bantu peoples of central, southern, and eastern Africa; heavily structured clan groups in the Horn of Africa; the large Sahelian kingdoms; and autonomous city-states and kingdoms, such as those of the Akan; Edo, Yoruba, and Igbo people in West Africa; and the Swahili coastal trading towns of Southeast Africa.

-By the ninth century CE, a string of dynastic states, including the earliest Hausa states, stretched across the sub-Saharan savannah from the western regions to central Sudan.
+By the 9th century AD, a string of dynastic states, including the earliest Hausa states, stretched across the sub-Saharan savannah from the western regions to central Sudan.
 The most powerful of these states were Ghana, Gao, and the Kanem-Bornu Empire.
-Ghana declined in the eleventh century, but was succeeded by the Mali Empire which consolidated much of western Sudan in the thirteenth century.
+Ghana declined in the eleventh century, but was succeeded by the Mali Empire, which consolidated much of western Sudan in the thirteenth century.
 Kanem accepted Islam in the eleventh century.

 In the forested regions of the West African coast, independent kingdoms grew with little influence from the Muslim north.
-The Kingdom of Nri was established around the ninth century and was one of the first.
-It is also one of the oldest kingdoms in present-day Nigeria and was ruled by the Eze Nri.
+The Kingdom of Nri, which was ruled by the Eze Nri, was established around the ninth century, making it one of the oldest kingdoms in present-day Nigeri.
 The Nri kingdom is famous for its elaborate bronzes, found at the town of Igbo-Ukwu.
-The bronzes have been dated from as far back as the ninth century.